 Lesson #7 Building strong habits can make you wiser.

 Eat healthy.
 Exercise regularly.
 Sleep 8 hours every night.
 These are all habits that we try to build because they make us healthier and more productive in and of themselves.
 But as Tony Stubblebine (CEO and Co-founder of Coach.me) explained, building strong habits can have positive ripple effects many other areas of your life.

 The good news is, there’s a cure: habits.
-By definition, habits are automatic actions we take without a conscience decision.
+By definition, habits are automatic actions we take without a conscious decision.
 This means that the more decisions we can turns into habits, the more mental energy we can put toward the most important decisions we need to make.
-For example, Obama makes a habit of wearing the exact same suit every day.
-He saves the mental energy he would have spent deciding what to wear to make the more important decisions he’ll be faced with later in the day.
+For example, former President of the United States Barack Obama made a habit of wearing the exact same suit every day.
+He saved the mental energy he would have spent deciding what to wear to make the more important decisions he’d be faced with later in the day.
 Deciding what to wear at the start of the day may seem like a small thing, but all those small decisions add up.

 Building strong habits can help you make wiser decisions in both your work and personal life.

 Lesson #8: Focusing on who you don’t want to be can be inadvertent self-sabotage.